-Divorce and custody orders are predicated on what circumstances as they exist at the time a Court ordered is entered.
+Divorce and custody orders are predicated on what circumstances exist at the time a Court order is entered.
 No matter how much information exists at that time, however, significant changes can occur that make a previously entered judgment inappropriate or unfair.
 Representing clients throughout Fairfield County, Needle | Cuda provides strong legal advice and advocacy to Connecticut residents in cases involving family law modifications.
 From our office in Westport, we assist clients who are paying alimony and child support and those that are receiving support in matters where someone is looking to alter child support, alimony terms and custody orders.

 No matter how long ago your divorce occurred or whether you’re seeking a modification or trying to prevent one, we’ll give you the knowledge and support you need to pursue your objectives.

 Our seasoned lawyers represent clients in negotiations and court proceedings associated with:

 If you believe that a post-judgment modification might be warranted or you have received a request for a change, we’ll deliver comprehensive support and work diligently to reach a favorable result.

 Needle | Cuda advises Connecticut clients on post-judgment modifications to family law orders and other issues pertaining to divorce, custody and visitation.
 Please call 203-557-9500 or contact us online to schedule a consultation at our office in Westport.

 Only certain provisions, in limited circumstances, are available can be "revisited" with respect to a Connecticut Divorce.
 That said, there is a big difference between a divorce modification, "opening" your divorce and a Divorce Appeal.

 Generally, a divorce can only be "opened" if there was fraud or there failure to fully disclosure assets but it’s very rare that a divorce is reopened.
 Motions to Open typically will revolve around omissions of facts and information.